 EarthBound will take us through the hidden layer worlds of bedrock and earth, to pull us up into the light to look at our own human story of life on the surface.

 The aim of EarthBound is to make us pause for breath a little, and think that our future survival may well depend on us having a deeper understanding and respect for the incredible life, micro-organisms and fungal networks that hold our planet in balance.
-The smallest things can have the biggest impact for our survival as a species, we have learned this the hard way over the last year.
+The smallest things can have the biggest impact for our survival as a species, we have learned this the hard way over the last few years.

 EarthBound will hopefully make us think a little more about the hidden story written in our rocks and the earth under our feet, the life there now and in the layered history of rock and earth, above and below, how we are all connected to this continuing story.
 We are all EarthBound.

 The Earthbound Team are truly grateful for the amazing bedrock support for the project, from our partners at Longcliffe Quarries LTD, through EarthBound's initial conception and evolution and on to fruition in 2022, and from The Natural History Museum's team at their incredible imaging department.
 Thanks also to Hitachi's Education and outreach programme and for their state of the art portable SEM machine which will be coming to up Derbyshire this summer for school workshops and new EarthBound's image creation.